Rodwell–Hoskins mechanism: Theory

 The existence of the subtropical anticyclones and of deserts in the subtropics used to be attributed to the descent of air in the Hadley cell, which reduces its humidity.
-This descent occurs because the air is cooling through radiation and the energy loss is balanced by adiabatic heating.
+This descent occurs as the air cools through radiation and the energy loss is balanced by adiabatic heating.
 The lack of vegetation due to the dryness increases the albedo of the ground and thus the cooling, acting as a positive feedback.
-Air-sea coupling, in particular the upwelling of cold waters east of the subtropical anticyclones induced by their winds and the resulting impediment to convection performs the same role over the oceans.
+Air-sea interactions, in particular the upwelling of cold waters east of the subtropical anticyclones induced by their winds and the resulting impediment to convection performs the same role over the oceans.

-However, the Hadley cell is weak during the summer months when the anticyclones still exist and dryness often reaches its peak in the deserts, and the latitudes of the Sahara coincide with these of wet climates.
-Mark J. Rodwell and Brian J. Hoskins in 1996 proposed that instead, a Gill-type response to the Asian monsoon induces a Rossby wave response to the west which triggers descent west of the monsoon.
-This involves similar processes as the Hadley cell theory but east–west horizontal advection modifies the energy balance, focusing descent at certain longitudes unlike in equatorial regions where horizontal advection is less important.
-The descending air does not originate in the monsoonal regions, thus it is not a Walker circulation; rather it originates in the mid-latitude westerlies and descends along atmospheric isentropes.
-In the Rodwell and Hoskins 1996 simulation the location of the descent is controlled by orography just west of the descending region, which induce anticyclonic (clockwise) flow and thus southward movement of cold air to their east through the heating over the topography, although the direction of the mean wind modulates the longitude direction of the forcing.
+However, the Hadley cell is weak during the summer months when the anticyclones still exist and dryness often reaches its peak in the deserts.
+In 1996, Mark J. Rodwell and Brian J. Hoskins proposed that instead, a Gill-type response to the Asian monsoon induces a Rossby wave response to the west which triggers descent west of the monsoon.
+This involves similar processes as the Hadley cell theory, but east–west horizontal advection modifies the energy balance, focusing descent at certain longitudes, unlike in equatorial regions where horizontal advection is less important.
+The descending air does not originate in the monsoonal regions, thus it is not a Walker circulation; rather, it originates in the mid-latitude westerlies and descends along atmospheric isentropes.
+In the Rodwell and Hoskins 1996 simulation, the location of the descent is controlled by orography just west of the descending region; heating over the topography induces anticyclonic (clockwise) flow and thus southward movement of cold air to its east, although the direction of the mean wind modulates the longitude direction of the forcing.
 The Etesian winds over Greece can be interpreted as the southward flow linked to the Rossby wave.
-Ossó et al. 2019 showed that coupled sea surface temperature responses are important in inducing the descent west of the eastern Mediterranean as otherwise the Indian monsoon is located too far south to induce a Rossby wave train.
+In 2019, Ossó et al. showed that coupled sea surface temperature responses are important in inducing the descent west of the eastern Mediterranean as otherwise the Indian monsoon is located too far south to induce the Rossby wave response.